 29.44 [Not Used]

-Appendix A

-New Definitions
+New EIM Defined Terms

 - Energy Imbalance Market (EIM)

-The CAISO’s voluntary real-time market to manage transmission congestion and optimize procurement of imbalance energy (positive or negative) to balance supply and demand deviations for the EIM Area through economic bids submitted by EIM Participating Resource Scheduling Coordinators in the fifteen-minute market and five-minute markets.
+The rules and procedures in Section 29 governing the CAISO’s operation of the Real-Time Market in Balancing Authority Areas outside of the CAISO Balancing Authority Area and the participation of EIM Market Participants in the Real-Time Market.

 - EIM Area

-The combined CAISO and EIM Entity Balancing Authority Areas.
+The combined CAISO Balancing Authority Area and all EIM Entity Balancing Authority Areas.

+- EIM Area Measured Demand

+The metered CAISO Demand and metered EIM Demand plus Real-Time Interchange Export Schedules, excluding that portion of Demand of Non-Generator Resources dispatched as Regulation through Regulation Energy Management and EIM Transfers out of an EIM Entity Balancing Authority Area.

 - EIM Base Schedule

-A forward Energy Schedule submitted by an EIM Entity Scheduling Coordinator that provides hourly-level forecasts for load, hourly-level schedules for resources, and hourly-level schedules interchanges and other information that is used by the CAISO as the baseline to measure deviations for purposes of EIM Settlement.
+A forward Energy Schedule submitted by an EIM Entity Scheduling Coordinator that provides hourly-level Demand Forecasts for EIM Demand, hourly-level schedules for resources, and hourly-level scheduled Interchanges that do not take into account Dispatches from the Real-Time Market and other information, all of which is used by the CAISO as the baseline to measure deviations for purposes of Settlement of transactions of EIM Market Participants in the Real-Time Market.

+- EIM Base Load Schedule

+A forward Energy Schedule prepared by the CAISO that provides hourly-level Demand Forecasts for EIM Demand that is used by the CAISO as the baseline to measure deviations for purposes of Settlement of transactions of EIM Market Participants in the Real-Time Market.

+-EIM Bid Adder

+A Bid component that provides EIM Participating Resources an opportunity to recover costs of compliance with California Air Resources Board greenhouse gas regulations.

+-EIM Demand

+Energy delivered to Load internal to an EIM Balancing Authority Area.

 - EIM Entity

-A Balancing Authority that represents one or more EIM Transmission Service Providers and that enters into the EIM Entity Agreement with the CAISO to enable the EIM to occur in its Balancing Authority Area.
+A Balancing Authority that represents one or more EIM Transmission Service Providers and that enters into an EIM Entity Agreement with the CAISO to enable the operation of the Real-Time Market in its Balancing Authority Area.

 - EIM Entity Agreement